nealcaren/fightordie/_build/html/_sources/Volumes/05/06/hail_columbia.md

 > To the white-haired women the men shouted continuously: 'Granny! granny!
 We came to see chickens, not hens!
 Go home and sit in the corner!'
 To the younger women they yelled: 'Say, what you going to do to-night?
-Can't we make a date ?' and the police only smiled.
+Can't we make a date?' and the police only smiled.
 The rowdies jumped on the running boards of the automobiles and snatched the flags from the elderly women, and they attempted to pull the girls from the floats.